Phoenix, Arizona: Fine arts

-The downtown Phoenix art scene has developed in the past decade.
-The Artlink organization and the galleries downtown have launched a First Friday cross-Phoenix gallery opening.
-In April 2009, artist Janet Echelman inaugurated her monumental sculpture, Her Secret Is Patience, a civic icon suspended above the new Phoenix Civic Space Park, a two-city-block park in the middle of downtown.
-This netted sculpture makes the invisible patterns of desert wind visible.
-During the day, the -tall sculpture hovers high above heads, treetops, and buildings, creating what the artist calls "shadow drawings", which she says are inspired by Phoenix's cloud shadows.
-At night, the illumination changes color gradually through the seasons.
-Author Prof. Patrick Frank writes of the sculpture that "...this unique visual delight will forever mark the city of Phoenix just as the Eiffel Tower marks Paris."
+The Artlink organization and the galleries downtown launched a First Friday cross-Phoenix gallery opening.
+In April 2009, artist Janet Echelman installed Her Secret Is Patience, a netted sculpture suspended above Phoenix Civic Space Park that makes patterns of desert wind visible.
+During the day, the 100 ft sculpture hovers above the park, and at night, the illumination changes color gradually through the seasons.

 Architecture

 Phoenix is the home of a unique architectural tradition and community.
 Frank Lloyd Wright moved to Phoenix in 1937 and built his winter home, Taliesin West, and the main campus for The Frank Lloyd Wright School of Architecture.
 Over the years, Phoenix has attracted notable architects who have made it their home and grown successful practices.
 These architectural studios embrace the desert climate, and are unconventional in their approach to the practice of design.
 They include the Paolo Soleri (who created Arcosanti), Al Beadle, Will Bruder, Wendell Burnette, and Blank Studio architectural design studios.
 Another major force in architectural landscape of the city was Ralph Haver whose firm, Haver & Nunn, designed commercial, industrial and residential structures throughout the valley.
 Of particular note was his trademark, "Haver Home", which were affordable contemporary-style tract houses.